dani-garcia/vaultwarden/README.md

 ```
 This will preserve any persistent data under /vw-data/, you can adapt the path to whatever suits you.

-**IMPORTANT**: Most modern web browsers, disallow the use of Web Crypto APIs in insecure contexts.
+**IMPORTANT**: Most modern web browsers disallow the use of Web Crypto APIs in insecure contexts.
 In this case, you might get an error like `Cannot read property 'importKey'`.
 To solve this problem, you need to access the web vault via HTTPS or localhost.

 This can be configured in [vaultwarden directly](https://github.com/dani-garcia/vaultwarden/wiki/Enabling-HTTPS) or using a third-party reverse proxy ([some examples](https://github.com/dani-garcia/vaultwarden/wiki/Proxy-examples)).